mithi/react-philosophies/README.md

 # 🧘 4.
 Testing principles

 ### TLDR
 >  Write tests.
 Not too many.
-Mostly integration. - Guillermo Rauch (creator of Socket.io)
+Mostly integration. - Guillermo Rauch (creator of Socket.io, NextJS)

 1. Your tests should always resemble the way your software is used
 2. Stop testing implementation details